Diseases and pests identification

 -

-on the website: https://identify.plantnet.org/diseases-and-pests
+On the website: https://identify.plantnet.org/diseases-and-pests

 -